-If SVE auto-vectorization is not required for a specific loop, you can disable it or restrict it to only use ARM NEON instructions.
+If SVE auto-vectorization is not required for a specific loop, you can disable it.

-You can suppress auto-vectorization on a specific loop by adding #pragma clang loop vectorize(disable) immediately before the loop.
+You can disable auto-vectorization on a specific loop by adding #pragma clang loop vectorize(disable) immediately before the loop.
 In this example, a loop that would be trivially vectorized by the compiler is ignored: